-Health care and fitness are top priorities in Tyler.
+Health care and fitness are top priorities in Tyler, TX.
 With state-of-the-art medical facilities and special community fitness initiatives, Tyler residents can be assured health and wellness needs will be well met within their local community.

 East Texas Medical Center Tyler

 Established in 1951, East Texas Medical Center Tyler is the primary referral facility of the East Texas Medical Center Regional Medical System, which currently serves more than 300,000 local Texas residents in 14 ETMC area hospitals.
 ETMC Tyler, working in conjunction with other regional hospitals and clinics within the system, has the ability to provide continuing care for patients who have had specialized treatment and diagnostic procedures at the hospital and want to return to their local community for recovery or follow up.

 As the flagship hospital in this health care organization, ETMC Tyler has the region’s first and only Level I trauma center, meaning the hospital must adhere to the highest standards in the nation.
 This includes the 24-hour on-campus presence of a trauma surgeon as well as having the most advanced technology available to treat trauma patients.

 The 464-bed EMTC Tyler also features advanced cardiovascular, neurological, obstetrical and cancer care as well as acute rehabilitation, orthopedic, diagnostic and other services.
 Since 1991, the ETMC Cancer Institute consistently gained approval from the Commission on Cancer of the American College of Cancer Surgeons, placing the hospital among the elite top 25 percent of the nation’s hospitals with approved cancer programs.